peerlearning/bower-reveal-js-3/README.md

 # bower-reveal-js-3
-Bower Packege for latest version of Reveal JS
+Bower Packege for latest version of Reveal JS(3.0.0)